 11. Biden's Lies and Plagiarism

-Finally, to understand what it takes to say these horrible things, to support these abhorrent policies, and to engage in this corruption, we should revisit Joe Biden's unsuccessful run for president in 1988, a year in which he lied to a room full of people about his time in law school.
-Biden claimed to have finished in the top half of his class and to have been awarded a full scholarship and numerous honors on his way to completing several degrees.
-All of this was untrue.
-The following video contains these lies, spoken by the man himself.
+Finally, to understand what it takes to break these promises, support these abhorrent ideas, and engage in this corruption, we should revisit Joe Biden's unsuccessful run for president in 1988, a year in which he lied to a room full of people about his time in law school.

 Biden also plagiarized five pages of an essay he claimed to have written in law school.
 He went on to plagiarize other politician's speeches without giving citation or credit to the original authors.
 Biden claimed to have been "dumb," presumably because "dishonest" would have sounded worse.

 Whatever was in his mind, the American public thought they could do better than a dumb president, and Biden was forced to withdraw his candidacy.
 Thirty years later, was it any less of a sin?

 Unfortunately for Biden, his dishonesty (and I think we can call it that) was not limited to 1988.
 In 2020, he claimed to be have been arrested in South Africa for trying to visit Nelson Mandela.
 He was caught in this lie while on the campaign trail in South Carolina—apparently trying to fool the state's large African American population into voting for him.

 Joe Biden Was Never Progressive And Never Will Be